The pros: Trader Joe’s Lemongrass Coconut Body Oil is nicely moisturizing, has a sugary sweet aroma, and absorbs well into the skin.

 So, if you can get past the cloying sweet aroma that is more appropriate for Dylan’s Candy Bar than something sophisticated, then here is an item I’ve overlooked on countless occasions in the health and beauty aisle.

 A little goes a long way here.
 This is all oil.
-At 70 degrees it wasn’t solidified like the bottle warned.
-But for an oil, I don’t end up feeling greasy.
+At 70 degrees it wasn’t solidified as the bottle warned.
+But for oil, I don’t end up feeling greasy.

 I’d probably only use this item on my body and not my face as the smell here is quite strong and far more pronounced than say the seasonal Trader Joe’s Rose Facial Oil.